rsapkf/42/README.md

 ## 42

 This is an ongoing personal collection of over 3000+ sites and resources that I use or have used in the past to learn stuff like programming, puzzle-solving, web development and other intellectually stimulating things, categorized(more or less).
-Most of these are from my browser bookmarks.
 Contains blogs, websites, software that I use, my GitHub/GitLab/... stars(which I manage with my bookmark manager, not GH itself), Gists, Subreddits, YouTube channels, Medium/dev.to blogs, IRC channels, HN/Lobste.rs/StackOverflow/Codepen profiles/articles I follow, Podcasts I listen to, Browser Add-ons, Linux Hacks, Vim/Tmux/Emacs plugins I use and everything.

-In short, this is my attempt to organize my knowledge.
+In short, this is my attempt to organize my knowledge, a directory of my "public" bookmarks.
 Feedbacks and [contributions](CONTRIBUTING.md) are appreciated.

 mdBook: [rsapkf.github.io/42/](https://rsapkf.github.io/42/)